ceramic-sf/quick-boi-source/bolq.md

 Information about how something works, which can be used to transform the physical world.
 ```

 TODO (make this better, see constructor theory).
-Explanatory knowledge is [knowledge](#knowledge) (something that can, when pointed, have a real impact) that is a [good explanaion](#good-explanations) (a theory about how something works, in a way that is hard to vary).
+Explanatory knowledge is [knowledge](#knowledge) (something that can, when pointed, have a real impact) that is a [good explanation](#good-explanations) (a theory about how something works, in a way that is hard to vary).
 So when the explanation is pointed at something, it causes that thing to be transformed.

 *Explanatory knowledge is an force-like thing that involves explanations causing physical effects in the world.*